“My Dog had a Fight with a Monkey”!

 Part 2 of this series of ‘5 Levers’ will build on the understanding of customer and stakeholder needs, to help you frame a very clear and simple Supply Chain Strategy.
 A Strategy format that will be easy to comprehend and that keeps everyone focused on the right outcomes.

 I hope you find this information of value.
 Feel free to let me know what tips you would like to hear about in our future Bulletins.
-Just send your requests to my EA Nova.
+Just send your requests to my EA Rose.